Assets Exempt from Creditors in Florida

 - Homestead (up to 1/2 acre in a city and 160 acres in the county)

-- Retirement accounts, including Roth IRA, IRA, 401k, and various other types of accounts specifically listed under the Florida statutes.
+- Retirement accounts, including Roth IRA, IRA, 401k,

-Head-of-household should not be confused with rules regarding income tax dependents.
+The definitions of dependents for purposes of the head of household wage garnishment exemption should not be confused with rules regarding income tax dependents.
 You may support someone for purposes of establishing head-of-household exemption status even if you do not claim that person as a tax dependent.

 Can Both Spouses Claim Head of Household?